patrickjahns/drone-tutorials/content/register_plugin.md

 author: bradrydzewski
 ---

 The plugin index is a [hugo](https://github.com/spf13/hugo) website that is statically generated.
 This means registering your plugin simply requires adding your documentation to the [plugin index](http://plugins.drone.io) repository.
+Fork the repository to get started.

 # Markdown File

 The plugin documentation should be added to `content/<repository>/index.md`.
-The repository should be all lowercase.
+The repository name should be all lowercase.
 You can copy / paste and modify existing documentation, or optionally use the hugo command line utility to create your documentation from a template.

 ```nohighlight
 hugo new -f yaml <repo>/index.md